KSTAR12163/lqg-macroscopic-coherence/docs/FINAL_IMPLEMENTATION_SUMMARY.md

 ## Executive Summary

-I have successfully implemented **all 6 GPT-5 high-priority recommendations** for the LQG macroscopic coherence framework.
+I have successfully implemented **all 6 researcher high-priority recommendations** for the LQG macroscopic coherence framework.
 These enhancements enable systematic parameter space exploration, robust resonance detection, and direct experimental visualization of observability criteria.

 ---